 The MANE (Matched Annotation from the NCBI and EMBL-EBI) project aims to simplify variant interpretation by defining a joint ‘default’ transcript set standardised across genomics browsers.
-On this page we share updates on the progress of this part of the TGMI.
+A list of MANE transcripts can be found here.

 The goal of Tark is to create an archive of all transcript sequences from all sources, including historical gene sets.
 The beta site is made available to give the community the opportunity to explore Tark functionality.